samhussain25/bpho-challenge/README.md

 Page 9: Drag vs. No-Drag Comparison.

-### The Physics

-The simulation primarily uses Semi-Implicit Euler Integration for performance, updating position and velocity at discrete time steps (dt).

 Extensions

-The experiments/ folder contains standalone scripts for:
+The experiments/ folder contains a standalone script for 3D projection around the Earth, utilising the same formulae.

-3D Gravity: Simulating orbits around a spherical mass.

-Spherical Projection: Mapping 3D coordinates for global visualizations.

 ## License